- Home

 Hair loss can be upsetting for you and your children, so it can help if the family knows what to expect and what you might do about it.

 A: “The doctor says I may lose my hair because of the chemotherapy.
-It will come back but probably will look a bit different, especially at first.
 I can wear wigs, scarves or hats until it grows back.”

 Q: Does radiation therapy make you radioactive?